Stylish Indian Sarees for Women of all Age-Groups

 Types of Sarees

-Indian saris can be differentiated based on the material used, the patterns, the process of making and also most importantly, the manner of draping the saree.
+Indian saris can be differentiated based on the material used, the patterns, the process of making and also most importantly, the manner of draping the saree online.
 They are mostly categorized on the process and materials used and the manner of draping.
 So, we shall look at the broadly classified forms of a saree-

 Kanchipuram Silk Sarees - Due to the gold embroidery, Kanchipuram silk sarees have an element of grandeur that doesn't require extensive beadwork or multiple colours.
 Because of this reason, it can be simple and still make an appearance.
 In its monotonous nature, lies the luxury it's popular for.
 They're also popularly worn in South India and is the perfect choice for traditional festivities and occasions.

 Bhagalpuri Saree - Also made from the 'queen of all fabrics' - silk, Bhagalpuri Sarees shows the superior quality over other sarees.
 This saree is very famous not only in India but also internationally.
 It has a striking resilience and substance like no other.
 It's obvious that a Bhagalpuri silk saree is to be preferred for a modest yet royal look than any other type.

-Kota Sarees- These saarees are the reason women can wear them every day.
+Kota Sarees- These sarees are the reason women can wear them every day.
 If you ever wonder how they do it?
 We can owe it all to these comfortable and lightweight Kota sarees that aren't as burdensome as the heavy beadwork sarees and can easily fit into your routine and lifestyle.

 Bandani Saree- The Hindi word Bandhan literally meaning "tie" refers to the "tie and dye" technique followed in Gujarat and Rajasthan.
 Although both states are famous for the saree, Khatri community in Gujarat is acknowledged as a pioneering force for the same.